|

 home made bread and pastries sold daily at the Plaza.

-for Mexican Independence Day, celebrated September 16th each
+you need for Mexican Independence Day, celebrated September 16th each

 year.
 Flags, hats, and streamers for sale!
 The Plaza itself is in the